The cheapest way to move your credit card debt to a no-interest card is by avoiding a balance transfer fee

 There’s a lot of misinformation about balance transfers, especially when it comes to fees.

 One myth is that a balance transfer is cheap because you’ll always pay a flat fee for it.
-As we’ve shown, initiating a balance transfer rarely comes with just a flat fee.
+As we’ve shown above, initiating a balance transfer rarely comes with just a flat fee.
 Many people miss the “whichever is greater” part of the credit card terms and end up paying a shockingly big fee based on a percentage of the transfer.

 What are the perks of no-fee balance transfer cards?